Psychotherapy @ Staple Inn – Bloomsbury

 Cognitive Behavioural Therapy (CBT) with Mindfulness

 This is a therapy that will concentrate on how your thoughts work and how to bring changes to the way they operate.
-This then has an impact on your feelings, however, it is not as effective with working with feelings as psychodynamic, there is a modification to CBT if you decide to use – Mindfulness.
+This then has an impact on your feelings.
+There is a modification to CBT if you decide to use – Mindfulness.
 I will recommend an app that you can use.
 Pure CBT encourages you to identify the thought that is a false belief and replace it with a more suitable one, one that resembles the reality around you.
-With mindfulness you will be encouraged to welcome and accept the false belief and where it feels in your body and bring an opposite belief to hold them together so acceptance may be created.
+With mindfulness you will be encouraged to welcome and accept the false belief and where it feels in your body and bring an opposite belief to hold them together so acceptance may emerge.

 This is particularly good for anxieties and managing stress.

-This is as good as CBT but more advanced.
-It offers an insight into past relationships, therefore it feels more rooted in personality structure.
+This is as good as CBT but have an additional component to it that allows to identify the schema that drives your thoughts and emotions.
+It offers an insight into past relationships, therefore, it feels more rooted in a personality structure.

 Eye Movement Desensitisation and Reprocessing (EMDR)

-It may feel a bit strange at the beginning as the therapist will move their fingers across your eyes for you to follow.
-While your are focussed on following the fingers, your brain can access the pain that is hidden and at the same time it will focus on healing and on finding a new insight.
+It may feel a bit strange at the beginning as the therapist will move their fingers across your eyes for you to follow (a suitable modification of this is used online).
+While you are focused on following the therapist’s fingers, your brain can access the pain that is hidden, the healing and the resolution.

 Compassion Focussed Therapy

 This is more an add-on lens than a therapy itself.
 This Compassionate lens is added to a chosen psychotherapy approach.
-It is particularly useful for those who have in their body a constant feeling of guilt or an inner critic.
+It is particularly useful for those who experience a constant feeling of guilt or developed a strong voice of an inner critic.

 It is not a ‘wishy-washy’ lens.
 It means working on accepting a compassionate stance towards one’s own nature: to be empathetic to our own suffering and a commitment to alleviate it.

 A psychodynamic approach with Emotionally Focussed Therapy (EFT ).
-EFT is more structured than pure psychodynamic one, but psychodynamic offers a deeper insight.
-Therefore, I connect these two.
+EFT is more structured than pure psychodynamic apprach, but psychodynamic lens offers a deeper insight.
+Therefore, I connect these two appraches.
+Psychodynamic treatment on its own may feel very unstructured and goal-less.
 Couples in crisis need a clear structure and guidance.
 There is enough to deal with already, right?
 Having a clear agenda for the sessions helps.

 Work Focused Counselling

 This is again a lens placed on your chosen psychotherapy.
 Particularly suitable for those who tend to dissociate from their bodies which, colloquially speaking, means they ‘live in their heads’.
-Also very good for people with eating issues and to begin to feel their own sexuality.
+This lens may be suitable for individuals with eating issues and with lack of sexual libido.
 A good start to this is a book of Alexander Lowen ‘Joy: The Surrender to the Body and to Life’.
-The title says everything.

 Centering Prayer/Meditation Support Psychotherapy